ckaestne/seai/lectures/07_architecture/architecture.md

 * Coupling of ML pipeline parts
 * Coupling with other parts of the system
-* Ability for different developers and analysists to collaborate
+* Ability for different developers and analysts to collaborate
 * Support online experiments
 * Ability to monitor